pan-unit42/playbook_viewer/docs/Playbook Structure.md

 * Indicator --> Malware
   * The Indicator 'indicates' the Malware

+* Course of Action --> Attack Pattern
+  * The Course of Action 'mitigates' the Attack Pattern
+  * The Relationship between a Course of Action and an Attack Pattern contains a custom field
+  * This custom field, 'x_panw_coa_u42_panw_product', is an array of PANW Products that can implement the described CoA

 * Campaign --> Attack Pattern
   * The Campaign 'uses' the Attack Pattern